OmicsDI/edu-dev/content/post/partners.md

 toc = true
 +++

-OmicsDI has been built with the collaboration of multiple Consortia and individual Databases.
+OmicsDI has been built with the collaboration of multiple consortia and individual databases.
 This collaboration has enabled the standardization of the metadata across multiple resources and omics type.
-Each Consortium group a set of databases around the same topic (e.g. proteomics) and has previously agree in a common metadata including Ontology Terms, Study Design, etc.
+Each consortium group a set of databases around the same topic (e.g. proteomics) and has previously agree in a common metadata including Ontology Terms, Study Design, etc.
 At the same time, OmicsDI has collaborated with other individual archives and databases such as ArrayExpress or EGA.